15 Early Signs You're Dating an Avoidant - and What to do

 Early Warning Signs of Love Avoidance - Key Points

-- Take Seriously - the Early Warning Signs.
+Take Seriously - the Early Warning Signs.

-- Early warning signs indicate a person you would be chronically dissatisfied with in a relationship.
+Early warning signs indicate a person you would be chronically dissatisfied within a relationship.

-- Always be yourself; be real; and communicate clearly what you are looking for and what you want--this is what secure people do; so be that secure person by simply being authentic.
+Always be yourself; be real; and communicate clearly what you are looking for and what you want--this is what secure people do; so be that secure person by simply being authentic.

-- Do not let "feel good" thoughts deceive you; like, “but he/she really is so into me”, "the chemistry is amazing”… just because it feels right, does not make it right.
+Do not let "feel good" thoughts deceive you; like, “but he/she really is so into me”, "the chemistry is amazing”… just because it feels right, does not make it right.
 Stay in reality – stay focused.

-- They are called warning signs for a reason – the are warnings so you can accurately predict, early on, if someone your dating is love avoidant (bad choice) or not.
+They are called warning signs for a reason – the are warnings so you can accurately predict, early on, if someone your dating is love avoidant (bad choice) or not.

-- A love avoidant is the least likely person to meet your needs for intimacy, emotional availability, and security; and make you happy in a relationship.
+A love avoidant is the least likely person to meet your needs for intimacy, emotional availability, and security; and make you happy in a relationship.

-- Love addicts equate love with obsession, infatuation, and intensity with love… this is NOT love.
+Remember: Love addicts equate love with obsession, infatuation, and intensity with love… this is NOT love.

-- Intimacy and closeness are very important to you— do not settle for a person who would stifle what is important to you, your needs.
+If you are a love addict or have an insecure attachment style- intimacy and closeness are very important to you— do not settle for a person who would stifle what is important to you, your needs.

-- Oh and one more thing ...
+Oh and one more thing ...
 You will not change them!
 No one will.
 Do not try.
 They are who they are.

-If you feel you have love addiction or are in a love addictive/love avoidance relationship LAR Coaching can help you gain insights to your change behavior /choices and discover how you can find a new and more satisfying way to love.
-Never again become obsessively dependent to someone toxic!- learn About Love Addiction Coaching.
+If you feel you have love addiction or in a love addictive/avoidance relationship-- LAR Coaching can help you gain insights to your change behavior /choices and discover how you can find a new and more satisfying way to love.
+Never again becoming obsessively dependent to someone toxic is possible!- learn About Love Addiction Coaching.